 cult friendship is too strong for something like this to damage it.
 (I think the Browens might be more concerned about their house than the Canby girls and their precious friendships.
 Just putting that out there.)
 Then Merry suddenly remembers an angel she happens to know named Bob Haskins, who’s a handyman, plumber, and plasterwork master.
 He also has a son who does carpentry.
 You know, for things like … new staircases.
 (Why didn’t Higgins just hire the Haskins family in the first place?)

 When Jane gets back to the house, Penny is there waiting to help, and Andy and Matt soon show up too.
 Now things get moving.
 They finish half the living room’s second coat of paint, they clean up the bathroom and laundry room, and the magical Bob Haskins has located the broken pipe and agreed to fix it.
 That evening, the 407 girls and Dee, Maggie and Penny have a powwow in which they agree to pay Bob and his son to do most of their work for them, which will get them off the hook with Higgins but will mean they make much less money than they expected to.
+Come ON.
 Is $3,000 enough to cover all that labor on top of all their other expenses?
-What was the point of staying this extra month at all, then?
+What was the point of staying this extra month, then?
 Also, I just realized, are they staying in Baker House for free this month?
 There is absolutely no way a school would allow students to stay in one of its dorms without paying room and board.
 So if they’re paying to stay, wouldn’t they actually have been losing money on this summer job even if it had gone well?
 Will any of these girls be majoring in economics in college?

 The next day, Andy paints the living room, Bob works on the plumbing, his son Ron and two of Ron’s friends (who I assume ALSO need to be paid?) start building the staircase, and Jane continues clearing out the sun porch.
 As she carries broken pieces of chairs up to the attic (why would this family be storing broken chairs in their sun porch, I ask?) she feels someone steady the pull-down staircase.
 It’s Cary, back from Boston.
 They make up.
 And Cary keeps volunteering.
 So do Penny, Randy, Maggie and Dee.
 These people are saints, I tell you.